Deej

-Deej is a 2017 documentary about David James (DJ) Savarese, a nonspeaking autistic teenager who communicates with a voice synthesizer.
+Deej is a 2017 American documentary about David James (DJ) Savarese, a nonspeaking autistic teenager who communicates with a voice synthesizer.
 The film has been criticized as using the scientifically discredited facilitated communication technique.

 Background

 The film was directed by Robert Rooy.
 David James Savarese, known as DJ or Deej, was also credited as a director and co-producer of the documentary.
 The film depicts Savarese as an activist with the goal of promoting communication access for nonspeaking autistic people as part of the neurodiversity movement.

 Savarese was adopted from the foster care system and diagnosed early in life as autistic.
 As a child, his adoptive parents struggled to ensure his inclusion in the local public school system.
 Eventually winning the right for Savarese to receive education in public schools, his parents framed their challenges as a civil rights struggle against ableism.
 Since the events featured in Deej, Savarese was awarded a degree from Oberlin College.

 Deej aired nationally on PBS in October 2017.